 The annual High Holy Day food drive is a cherished aspect of our community’s observation of the Days of Awe.
 For many years, Temple Beth-El’s total donation has been the single largest donation received by The Food Bank Network of Somerset County.
-We can’t let COVID-19 derail our commitment to partner with The Food Bank Network in serving the needs of those in need in our community.
-Your generosity will make this possible.
+With Covid and the economy in flux, the need is great.
+The Food Bank Network is serving many more people than in past years.
+Your generosity will make a difference.

 This year there will be several opportunities to bring your donation of food: